Easy configuration of PTZ cameras in Xeoma

 After Xeoma finds your PTZ camera, you can start using PTZ by clicking on the PTZ icons in single camera view mode (click on the camera image) in the upper right corner of the camera window or in the bottom panel.

-By means of these tools you can move your camera left-right, up-down and zoom in/out.
+Through the use of these tools you can move your camera left-right, up-down and zoom in/out, change camera’s focus, configure PTZ tours and presets, control camera’s devices and many other things.
 Manual PTZ will be helpful if you’d like to check a specific area of your territory.
-But if you’d like to track the territory automatically, you can use our module “PTZ Tracking”.
+In addition, if you’d like to track the territory automatically, you can use our module “PTZ Tracking”.

 You can click on the ‘Universal camera’ module in your modules chain to enter its settings.
 In ‘Universal camera’ module’s settings you can find necessary PTZ configuration that can be changed: